indiabuild/buildtab/README.md

 ## IndiaBuild - Browser Tab Override

-Its an Extension Which you can load in your application.
-This will make load custom page on every tab.
+Its an Extension Which you can load in your browser.
+This will load custom page on every **New Tab**.
 So that you dont have to see Ads in case of Brave, or News in case of firefox.

 ![image](https://github.com/indiabuild/buildtab/assets/82411321/9f3796f3-06a4-444a-84aa-1376b7714053)